MinePlex Self Reported Market Capitalization Tops $29.59 Million (PLEX)

-MinePlex (PLEX) traded up 8.2% against the US dollar during the 1 day period ending at 0:00 AM Eastern on July 23rd.
-One MinePlex coin can now be bought for about $0.0685 or 0.00000230 BTC on exchanges.
-MinePlex has a market cap of $29.59 million and $538,459.05 worth of MinePlex was traded on exchanges in the last day.
-Over the last week, MinePlex has traded down 13.9% against the US dollar.
+MinePlex (PLEX) traded 10% lower against the US dollar during the 24-hour period ending at 21:00 PM E.T. on July 28th.
+During the last seven days, MinePlex has traded up 25.1% against the US dollar.
+MinePlex has a total market capitalization of $29.59 million and $435,179.44 worth of MinePlex was traded on exchanges in the last day.
+One MinePlex coin can now be bought for about $0.0771 or 0.00000263 BTC on cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.